myscale/llama_index_myscale/README.md

 # llama_index_myscale
-An example about using myscale with llama_index
+An example on how to use MyScale with LlamaIndex